heinzermch/heinzermch.github.io/_posts/2020-03-28-on-loss-functions-part-1.md

 4. \; d(x,y) &\leq d(x,z) + d(z,y) & \forall x,y,z \in X
 \end{align*}$$

 These four conditions have straightforward interpretations.
 The first one tells us that a distance can never be negative.
 The second one says if the distance between two elements is zero, then they must be the same.
-The third one is symmetry, going from A to B is the same as going from B to A. The last one is called triangle inequality, it can never be faster to go from A to C to B than going from A to B directly.
+The third one is symmetry, going from A to B is the same as going from B to A. The last one is called the triangle inequality, it can never be faster to go from A to C to B than going from A to B directly.

-### Euclidean distance
+### Euclidean Distance

 The most well known example of a distance would be the Euclidean distance.
 In its general form the Euclidean distance between two n-dimensional real vectors $$x$$ and $$y$$, $$x,y \in \mathbb{R}^n $$, is defined as follows: